7oast/Shoredark/README.md

-# TC01
+# Shoredark.js
-Test Discord bot
+An exclusive bot for Shorelight discord servers